 That cover rugby strength training topics

-To date, more than 1,500 rugby players are currently using our rugby strength training program in their off-seasons.
+More than 4000 rugby players are currently using our rugby strength training program in their off-seasons.
 But they’re also supplementing this eBook with a bunch of other resources from the Ruck Science website.
 Here are a few of the strength training topics that we’ve covered that can help you understand the principles behind our superset sessions book.

 that may help with your strength training program

 Not every supplement or stack on ruckscience.com is ideal for helping you during the off-season strength training phase.
 During this time, you’re likely going to need ready access to pre-workouts, branch-chain amino acids and creatine.
 These supplements might be able to help you push harder during lifting sessions.